drhsqlite/fossil-mirror/www/delta-manifests.md

 approximately the same space as a delta-compressed baseline manifest (to within 10 bytes for the test samples).

-i.e. delta manifests do not typically save any storage space except for the tip version! (*Surprise!*)
+i.e. delta manifests may not save any storage space except for the tip version! (*Surprise!*)

 In terms of RAM costs, deltas usually cost more memory than baseline manifests.
 The reason is because traversing a delta requires having